stungeye/Learning-Android-Development/README.md

       setContentView(R.layout.activity_with_web_view);
       LinearLayout ll = findViewById(R.id.webviewButtons); // This layout is nested within the inflated content view. showStaticHTMLButton = ll.findViewById(R.id.staticHTMLButton); // This button is nested in the linear layout ll.

+  \[Answer: No need to find the buttons in a nested way.
+The problem wasn't actually the buttons anyway, it was the layout.
+The nested linear layout had a height of `match_parent` which meant it was covering the WebView.\]

 * When firing off a `Toast` within an anonymous click handler the first argument to `Toast.makeText` is the current context.
 I tried `this` but that didn't work, instead I had to do `ActivityWithRelativeLayout.this` where `ActivityWithRelativeLayout` is the Activity class within which the anonymous click handler was defined.
 I haven't used `this` in Java before as a property of a class.
-What's up with this?
+What's up with this? \[Answer: This is how you get to the `this` of the enclosing object of the specified class.\]
 * Working with WebViews is pretty slick.
 Next up I'm going to try to load the HTML and an image from a resource folder.

 **2018-01-24** - Continuing my work on [assignment three, layouts](https://github.com/StungEye-RRC/Android-Layout-Practice).